Sleep Apnea An Overview

 If you find yourself struggling with sleepless nights and a definite lack of energy, you might be suffering from Sleep Apnea.
 This is a very serious condition that affects as many as 44 million people in the United States.
-Despite the severity of the situation, though, estimates suggest that 80 or 90% of people who suffer from this condition don’t receive the help they need.
+Despite the severity of the situation, estimates suggest that 80 or 90% of people who suffer from this condition don’t receive the help they need.

 Obstructive Sleep Apnea (OSA) is a medical condition where your tongue and soft tissues actually close off your airway and stop air from entering your lungs.
 When this happens during sleep, the oxygen in your blood decreases, your heart races, and your brain panics–causing you to startle awake.
 After a few good breaths, the cycle repeats itself, all night long.